-As organizations evaluate which approach best suits its needs, the deciding factor often comes down to business impact and capital expense (CapEx) versus operational expense (OpEx).
+As organizations evaluate which strategy best suits their needs, the deciding factor often comes down to business impact and capital expense (CapEx) versus operational expense (OpEx).
 Building a data center can cost upwards of $1,000 per square foot, depending on the exact specifications and capabilities of the center.
 Colocation centers can be more cost-effective.

-In a recent CIO survey conducted by Credit Suisse (Analyst Sami Badri), results indicated a trend toward Enterprises shedding capital-intensive owned data centers and moving to more of an OpEx model of leasing data center space and leveraging public and private cloud.
+In a CIO survey conducted by Credit Suisse (Analyst Sami Badri), results indicated a trend toward enterprises shedding capital-intensive owned data centers and moving to more of an OpEx model of leasing data center space and leveraging the public and private cloud.

-This trend suggests that there is a movement to a more OpEx model for both data center space and services that can be delivered via the cloud.
-Let’s compare the traditional CapEx model to increasingly popular OpEx options to help explain the drivers behind these two approaches to data center infrastructure.
+This trend suggests that there is a movement toward a OpEx-focused model for both data center space and services that can be delivered via the cloud.
+Below, we’ll compare the traditional CapEx model to the increasingly popular OpEx options to help explain the drivers behind these two approaches to data center infrastructure.

-Organizations (particularly large enterprises or companies that operate in highly regulated industries) have traditionally owned and operated their own private data centers.
+Organizations — particularly large enterprises or companies that operate in highly regulated industries — have traditionally owned and operated their own private data centers.
 This infrastructure model is entirely CapEx.
-The organization is responsible for everything from data center design, to obtaining real estate and equipment, to maintaining and operating the infrastructure.
+The organization is responsible for everything from data center design and obtaining real estate and equipment to maintaining and operating the infrastructure.
 It can take around 18 months to build your own data center.

 - Finding real estate for the data center